blockbridge/blockbridge-docker-volume/README.md

 This volume plugin requires Blockbridge Elastic Programmable Storage as the storage backend.
-To use a Blockbridge storage simulator, or for more information about Blockbridge see below.
+To use a Blockbridge storage simulator, or for more information about Blockbridge, see below.

 Docker 1.8+ is required to use the volume plugin.